-- 32. Few weeks ago, we concluded a two day Consultation Group Meeting in Managua where representatives from donor friendly countries, international organizations like IMF, IDB, World Bank, CABEI, European Union delegates, ad others, made a thorough analysis of our National Plan for Development.
+- Group Meeting in Managua where representatives from donor friendly countries, international organizations like IMF, IDB, World Bank, CABEI, European Union delegates, ad others, made a thorough analysis of our National Plan for Development.
 The Plan was highly praised for it constitutes the road map for the future development of Nicaragua.
-No other country has designed such a deep and thorough plan. - 33.
-Besides, the analysis of our financial and economic performance was also highly evaluated and they recommended that Nicaragua 40.
-Good Governance is the result of democracy: has done its homework to merit the pardon of 80% of the foreign debt according to the HIPC initiative.
-This means that we are on the right tract, and my government is building the basis for providing investors with good opportunities for the making of good business in Nicaragua.
+No other country has designed such a deep and thorough plan. - 12.
+Besides, the analysis of our financial and economic performance was also highly evaluated and they recommended that Nicaragua has done its homework to merit the pardon of 80% of the foreign debt according to the HIPC initiative.
+This means that we are on the right track, and my government is building the basis for providing investors with good opportunities for the making of good business in Nicaragua.